By Ed Staskus

 Everybody hooted hollered groaned wolf whistled.
 It was the buzz of the camp for days.
 The girl with goggles under her pillow was quiet.
 Somebody said one of the pilots had been her great uncle.
 I bought her a bottle of Orange Crush from the variety store to cheer her up.

 Although Ausra no longer exists, except perhaps in memory, the summer camp on the shore of Georgian Bay is still there in the same place.
 More than half a century after tens of thousands of Lithuanians fled Europe for North America it thrives on the thin, sandy soil of Wasaga Beach.

-Toronto’s Church of the Resurrection purchased the land for Ausra from a parishioner for a nominal fee in the 1950s and operated the camp until 1983, when it was re-christened as Kretinga.
-Since then it has evolved into three camps: two weeks for English-speaking and two weeks for Lithuanian-speaking children of Lithuanian descent, and another week for families whose children are too young for the other camps.
+Toronto’s Church of the Resurrection bought the land for the camp from a parishioner for a nominal amount in the 1950s and operated it until 1983, when it was re-christened as Kretinga.
+Since then it has evolved into three camps.
+There are two weeks for English-speaking and two weeks for Lithuanian-speaking children of Lithuanian descent, and another week for families whose children are too young for the other camps.

-“I love this camp so much and I have been going since FOREVER, “ a camper wearing a double-sided Kretinga t-shirt summed up.
+“I love this camp so much and I have been going since forever,” another camper wearing a double-sided Kretinga t-shirt summed up.

 My nephew goes to Kretinga and eats in the same mess hall as my brother and I did, shoots hoops on the same asphalt court, and every summer helps restore the same sand map of Lithuania behind the flagpoles.
 I asked him if he was going back next summer.